Dr Abigail Dymond

 Before this, I was Campaigns Officer for the social enterprise the Big Life Company, working on issues around homelessness, housing insecurity and social exclusion, and Policy Analyst with the international development NGO the Scottish Catholic International Aid Fund.
 In this latter role, I worked with local partners to conduct primary research into, and engage in advocacy work on, various development issues in sub-saharan Africa.
 This included research into copper-mining on the Zambian copper-belt, and on sexual and gender based violence in DR Congo.

-I place a high emphasis on volunteering and community work, and have undertaken voluntary work with a range of organisations, including The Big Issue in the North (where I set up and ran service user forums), Manchester Rape Crisis (as a helpline volunteer) and Victim Support (where I specialised in providing emotional and practical support to victims of domestic violence and violent crime).
+I place a high emphasis on volunteering and community work, and for the last decade have undertaken voluntary work alongside my paid responsibilities.
+Previous volunteer roles include working with The Big Issue in the North (where I set up and ran service user forums), Manchester Rape Crisis (as a helpline volunteer), Victim Support (where I specialised in providing emotional and practical support to victims of domestic violence and violent crime) and the Independent Monitoring Board at HMP Exeter, where I focused on Safer Custody and use of force, amongst other issues.